imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/prompt_engineering.md

 Calculate the total revenue for our company in the last quarter, given the following financial data: [insert data].
 ```

-Note, deciding which data should go where (system or user prompt) depends on experimenting how it works for a specific model but a general thumb rule is to keep the constant details on system prompt and dynamic details on user prompt.
-In the first example above, we can also have following prompts
+Note, deciding which data should goes where *(system or user prompt)* depends on experimenting how it works for a specific model but a general thumb rule is to keep the constant details in system prompt and dynamic details in user prompt.
+In the first example above, we can also have following prompts,

 ```sql
 Example 1 - Clear instructions with System prompt